CarolynKolaczyk/nyu-capstone/README.md

 # Using Voter File Data to Study Electoral Reform
-This is a group capstone project completed for the MS Data Science program at NYU.
+This is a group capstone project completed for the MS in Data Science program at NYU.
+Group members are:
+* Carolyn Kolaczyk
+* Doma Ghale @dg2491
+* Jin Ishizuka @jnshzk
+* Rodrigo Kreis de Paula @rodrigokreis

 ### DEMOGRAPHIC file